nft-api/nft-api/README.md

 Get NFT Metadata, NFT Owners, NFT Balances, Search NFTs Based on Metadata, and so much more!

-This API is widely used in the web3 industry and is powering many projects.
+This API is widely used in the web3 industry and is powering many prominent web3 projects.